authelia/authelia/docs/suites.md

 Authelia is a single component in interaction with many others.
 Consequently, testing the features is not as easy as we might think.
-In order to solve this problem, Authelia came up with the concept of suite which is a kind of virtual environment for Authelia, it allows to create an environment made of components such as nginx, redis or mongo in which Authelia can run and be tested.
+In order to solve this problem, Authelia came up with the concept of suite which is a kind of virtual environment for Authelia, it allows to create an environment made of components such as nginx, redis or mariadb in which Authelia can run and be tested.

 This abstraction allows to prepare an environment for manual testing during development and also to craft and run integration tests efficiently.

 ## Start a suite.

-Starting a suite called *basic* is done with the following command:
+Starting a suite called *Standalone* is done with the following command:

-    authelia-scripts suites start basic
+    authelia-scripts suites setup Standalone

-It will start the suite and block until you hit ctrl-c to stop the suite.
+It will deploy the environment of the suite and block until you hit ctrl-c to stop the suite.

 ## Run tests of a suite